Simon-He95/fast-create-variable/README.md

 - For users who haven't experienced it yet, you can find me on [discord](https://discord.gg/acz4n2jx2v) to get a one-month free experience qualification.
 - Current plan 15Yuan/month, 150Yuan/year
 - Any `bug` or `suggestion` on the plugin can be communicated on `discord`, or add me wx: `www674949287`, pull you into the wx group
+- If your plugin has been activated and it doesn't work, you can try running the activation fast-create-variable command or restart vscode or cursor

 ## :coffee: